aptos-labs/aptos-core/developer-docs-site/docs/tutorials/build-e2e-dapp/1-create-smart-contract.md

 # Create a Smart Contract

 If you haven’t done it, [install the Aptos CLI](../../cli-tools/aptos-cli-tool/index.md).
-Make sure you use CLI version 1.0.4 as this what we use in this tutorial.
+Make sure you use CLI version 1.0.4 or later as this what we use in this tutorial.

 1.  `cd` into the `my-first-dapp` root directory, and create a new `move` directory.
-2.  `cd` into the new `move` directory and run: `aptos move init --name my_todo_list` That would create a `sources/` directory and `Move.toml` file inside the `move` directory.
+2.  `cd` into the new `move` directory and run: `aptos move init --name my_todo_list` That command creates a `sources/` directory and `Move.toml` file inside the `move` directory.
-3. Your new `move` directory should resemble:
+3. Your new `move` directory should now resemble:

     ![move-directory](../../../static/img/docs/build-e2e-dapp-img-1.png)